-- · Below the roof line. - · Not located on the façade that is visible from the public realm. - · Match the colour of the roof. - 14.1.3 Solar water heaters and solar panels may be located on any elevation that provides the most suitable solar access.
+- Below the roof line. - Not located on the façade that is visible within public view. - Match the colour of the roof. - 14.1.3 Solar water heaters and solar panels may be located on any elevation that provides the most suitable solar access.